douglasgreen/outlines/computing/computer_science/algorithms.md

 1. Fractional Knapsack Problem: Unlike the 0/1 knapsack, in the fractional knapsack, you can break items and take fractions of them.
 A greedy approach is to take the item with the highest value-to-weight ratio first.
 2. Huffman Coding: A data compression technique where frequently occurring items are given short binary codes and infrequent items are given long binary codes.
 A greedy approach is used to build the Huffman tree.
-3. Prim\'s and Kruskal\'s Algorithms: Used for finding the minimum spanning tree of a graph.
+3. Prim's and Kruskal's Algorithms: Used for finding the minimum spanning tree of a graph.
 They continuously add the next shortest edge that will expand the tree without forming a cycle.
 4. Dijkstra's Algorithm: Used for finding the shortest path from a single source to all other vertices in a graph with non-negative edge weights.

 #### Limitations of Greedy Algorithms